Chief Executive Officer

 Melinda is a CPA and consumate business professional with over 20 years’ extensive commercial experience.
 Her previous positions ranged from CFO, Business Manager and also Director of her own business enterprises in the recruitment and retail sectors.

-As GM, Business Services Group, Melinda is responsible for the key business functions of NATA including finance, human resources, engagement and education and office management.
+As GM, Business Services Group, Melinda is responsible for the key business functions of NATA including Finance, Marketing, Education & office management.

 General Manager (GM), Stakeholder Relations